Sedith/batchfilemanage-python/README.md

 # batch-file-manage-python

-Contains a set of scripts to ease the enable of batches of files, in particular images (e.g., mangas or comics collections).
+Contains a set of scripts to enable processing of batches of files, in particular images (e.g., mangas or comics collections).

 ## Prerequirements

 Scripts use `os`, `shutil`, `argparse`, `PIL` and `matplotlib`.
-If available in python env, will load `argcomplete`.
+If available in python env, will load `argcomplete` for autocomplete.

 ## Installation